 Listen to the content of this post:

-MACON, Georgia (41NBC/WMGT) – A Macon family is honoring Ronald McDonald House Charities after a five month battle with disease.
+MACON, Georgia (41NBC/WMGT) – A Macon family is honoring Ronald McDonald House Charities after a five-month battle with a deadly disease.

 Seven years ago, Kimberly Seabrooks gave birth to premature twins, Jonas and Josiah.
-Jonas was diagnosed with an intestinal disease called necrotizing enterocolitis.
-As a result, he had 55cm of his small intestine removed.
+Doctors diagnosed Jonas with necrotizing enterocolitis, an intestinal disease that affects premature infants.
+To save Jonas’s life, pediatric surgeons removed 55cm of small intestine.

-The infant recovered from the high risk surgery for more than five months at Medical Center Navicent Health.
-While in the Neonatal intensive care unit, Jonas received many blood transfusions, and was on a ventilator.
+The preemie recovered from the high-risk surgery for more than five months at Medical Center Navicent Health.
+While in the Neonatal intensive care unit, Jonas received many blood transfusions and was on a ventilator.
 His mother says that their family was able to stay nearby thanks to RMHC.

 Kimberly called a friend, Phylise Davis, and the two decided to honor the charity.
 They are entering a McDonald’s themed tree into this year’s Festival of Trees.
 The duo hopes that their tree will raise awareness, and donations, for RMHC.